shackbarth/homepage/content/the-gettysburg-sequence.md

 >Broad men that wait - I charge yourself, by damn,
 >And me, false-minting sire, that blades you MAN.
 >Let's sit with hourse.
 (I've pinked red-coats _that_ trade.)
->Forget the equine touch and sleep.
+>Eschew the equine touch and sleep.
 Spry Jeb,
 >This hour, creaks springs astraddle [Madelaide](#Madelaide)
 >Nigh [Frizzleburg](#Frizzleburg). ('Nent _mounts_, 'twere tensile web
 >_Their_ Buford wove to tip brim to past day.)